achung89/react-futures/README.md

 As a rule of thumb, mutable operations are constrained to outside render and suspense operations are constrained to inside render.
 For suspense operation workarounds see [Suspense operations outside render](#suspense-operations-outside-render) and [Using React Futures with third party libraries](#using-with-third-party-libraries-ramda-lodash-etc).

 Consider moving mutable operations outside render or using an immutable variant instead.
-All future object constructor static method have been converted to be immutable and lazy.
+All future object constructor static method have been made immutable and lazy.

-Certain operations are forbidden globally since they are both mutable and they inspect the contents of the array. `array.push` is mutable, for example, prohibiting it from being used in render, and it returns the length of the array, requiring knowledge of the array which prohibits use outside render.
+Certain operations are forbidden globally since they are both mutable and they inspect the contents of the array. `array.push` is mutable, for example, prohibiting it from being used in render, and it synchronously returns the length of the array, prohibiting it from being used outside render.

-Some other operations are globally forbidden because it is uncertain what the use cases are for these methods vs. `Object` static methods.
-Click below for a complete list
+Other operations are tbd since it is uncertain what the use cases for these methods are vs. `Object` static methods.
+Depending on how they can be useful, the implementation can vary significantly.
+Click below for a complete reference of constraints

 <details><summary>Complete restriction reference</summary>
 <p>
 <br />